Mitsubishi Eclipse Cross

 The Mitsubishi Eclipse Cross is a compact crossover SUV produced by Japanese automaker Mitsubishi Motors since October 2017.
 It was previewed by the XR-PHEV and XR-PHEV II concepts, revealed in 2013 and 2015.
 The production version was first introduced at the 87th Geneva Motor Show in March 2017.
-It slots between the RVR/ASX/Outlander Sport and Outlander in Mitsubishi's crossover lineup.
+It slots between the RVR/ASX/Outlander Sport and Outlander in Mitsubishi's global crossover lineup.

 The diesel variant was launched in June 2019, followed by the PHEV variant in December 2020.
 The diesel is not available in North America.
 The name of this vehicle originates from the unrelated compact sports car, the Eclipse.
 Unlike the original Eclipse, however, the Eclipse Cross is not assembled in the United States as Mitsubishi closed its Diamond-Star Motors plant in Normal, Illinois in February 2016.
-Instead, the SUV is assembled in Japan and China.
+Instead, the SUV is assembled in Japan, China, and Brazil.

 Markets

 The Eclipse Cross was available in Japan, Australia, and North America from the beginning of 2018.
-It was released in Japan on March 1, 2018.
+It was released in Japan on 1 March 2018.
 It was also released in Mexico in the beginning of February 2019.
 In Mexico, it is offered in GLX, GLS and Limited trim levels.

-In Indonesia, the Eclipse Cross was revealed on July 9, 2019, and was launched at the 27th Gaikindo Indonesia International Auto Show on July 18, 2019.
-It is only available in Ultimate trim level, in three exterior colour options: Red Diamond, Silky White and Amethyst Black.
+In Indonesia, the Eclipse Cross was revealed on 9 July 2019, and was launched at the 27th Gaikindo Indonesia International Auto Show on 18 July 2019.
+It is available in a sole Ultimate variant powered by a 1.5-litre turbocharged petrol engine.
 The Eclipse Cross was discontinued in Indonesia in March 2022.

 For the 2020 model year in the United States, the Eclipse Cross received several changes.
 The base ES model received redesigned sixteen-inch alloy wheels and all trim levels were now available in front-wheel drive configuration, whereas only the base trim ES was available with front-wheel drive for the previous model year.
 SE and SEL models also received various standard safety features like forward collision mitigation.
 Every Eclipse Cross in the Canadian market is sold standard with Mitsubishi's S-AWC 4WD system.
 Canadian trim levels are the ES, SE, SEL, and top-trim GT, and all have an available 907 kg towing capacity.